Burned (Cast novel)

 Burned is the seventh volume of the House of Night fantasy series written by P.C.
 Cast and Kristin Cast.
+It was published in April 27, 2010 by St. Martin's Press, an extension of Macmillan Publishers.

 Zoey's soul has shattered and while her friends search through Kramisha's prophetic poems to bring her back Stevie Rae has to step in her shoes and hold the House of Night together while dealing with her own secrets.

 Plot

 Isle of Sgiach

 Stark, Darius and Aphrodite follow the clues in Kramisha's prophetic poems and take Zoey's body to the Isle of Sgiach to find a way of getting Zoey back.
 They gain entrance because of Stark's being the blood relative of Seoras, the queen's Guardian (the "bridge of blood").
 Together with Sgiach they decipher the rest of the poem and realize that Stark must become a Shaman to step into the Otherworld.

 Stark sacrifices on the altar of Seol ne Gigh and through pain he enters a trance where he kills the evil side of himself to become a Shaman.
 After the fight, the Black Bull leads him to the Otherworld.